 This scientific research undermines the notion that youth convicted of violent or multiple felonies are incapable of changing their behavior.
-If the discretion of judges to confer Youthful Offender status is restricted in accordance with the proposed bill, many teenagers capable of reforming their behavior would almost surely have to face lengthy prison sentences and the lifelong stigma of a criminal finding.
-The bill would also make it more likely that a teen with a treatable mental illness that went undiagnosed when they were in the juvenile system would be made ineligible to receive Youthful Offender status, because of behavior linked to their newly discovered disability.
+If the discretion of judges to confer Youthful Offender status is restricted, many teenagers capable of reforming their behavior would almost surely have to face lengthy prison sentences and the lifelong stigma of a criminal finding.
+Limiting the judge's discretion would also make it more likely that a teen with a treatable mental illness that went undiagnosed when they were in the juvenile system would be made ineligible to receive Youthful Offender status, because of behavior linked to their newly discovered disability.